ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Commander: Increase auto-disarm timeout to 25 seconds after arming
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Disarm delay increased for taking off in case pilot is not taking off immediately.

 ## Commit #852
 ### Hash